What a Medical Biller Does

 What are important characteristics for Medical Biller to have?

 While this isn’t a full list of important characteristics, medical billers should have good communication skills, technical skills, analytical skills, and be detail-oriented.
 If you’re lacking in one or more of these areas, it doesn’t necessarily mean you wouldn’t be a good medical biller, and it may be an area you wish to focus on as part of your training.

 Is Certification/Licensure required to obtain employment as a Medical Biller?

 It’s always important to check if the position in which you are applying for has specific requirements for Medical Billers to obtain employment.
 Some employers may set this requirement for candidates they wish to hire.
 Furthermore, there are benefits to becoming Certified in Medical Billing, and certification may strengthen a candidate’s prospects during their search for employment.
-In order to assist our graduates, Dorsey Schools will pay the cost one time for graduates of this program to challenge a certification exam as selected by Dorsey Schools, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.
+In order to assist our graduates, Dorsey College will pay the cost one time for graduates of this program to challenge a certification exam as selected by Dorsey College, contingent upon the graduate meeting Dorsey College’s exam preparation requirements.

 What will be covered in the program?

 The Dorsey College Medical Administration and Billing program offers instruction in how to pursue an administrative occupation in the medical field.
 Instruction takes place in both a classroom setting as well as a hands-on environment by way of an externship that will take place during the final module of training.
 Students enrolled in the Medical Administration and Billing program will be exposed to a variety of topics including (but not limited to):

 - Computer Applications for Allied Health Professionals